Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Agile.
 - [ ] Scrum.
 - [x] CMMI.

-### You have been tasked with strengthening the security of your team's development process.
-You need to suggest a security tool type for the Continuous Integration (CI) phase of the development process.
-Which of the following is the option you would suggest?

-- [ ] Penetration testing.
-- [x] Static code analysis.
-- [ ] Threat modeling.
-- [ ] Dynamic code analysis.

 ### You need to consider the underlined segment to establish whether it is accurate.
 The Burnup widget measures the elapsed time from creation of work items to their completion.